Cléber Luis Rodrigues

-Cléber Luis Rodrigues (born 6 November 1983) is a Brazilian football player.
-He has played professionally in Brazil, Czech Republic, Armenia and Slovakia.
+Cléber Luis Rodrigues (born 6 November 1983) is a Brazilian football player who played professionally in Brazil, Czech Republic, Armenia and Slovakia.

 Career

 Cléber began his career in his native Brazil with São Carlos.
 Between 2006 and 2010 he failed to make an impact at São Carlos and spent time on loan in the Czech Republic with Sigma Olomouc, Armenia with Mika Yerevan, Slovakia with Tatran Prešov and in his native land with Mirassol and Brasil de Pelotas.

 He left São Carlos in 2010 and moved to AQA and from there to Botafogo de Ribeirão Preto, spending just six months and making just two appearances with each.
 From there he made the move to Sertãozinho in January 2011, making a further two appearances and moving on yet again in summer 2011 to Batatais FC, where he was more successful, making 14 appearances before his most recent move, to Ypiranga in January 2012.
 He has made three appearances for Ypiranga to date.